-Water Design-Build Council membership is open to any private-sector company engaged in integrated design and construction services or construction management-at-risk (CMAR).
+Membership in the Water Design-Build Council is open to any private-sector company engaged in integrated design and construction services or construction management-at-risk (CMAR).
 A company must function in the capacity either as a prime contractor or under a risk-sharing arrangement with a partner.
 In providing these services, the company must have demonstrated in-depth, in-house comprehensive engineering capabilities to design and build public or private (investor-owned), rate-regulated utility water or wastewater treatment infrastructure facilities in North America.